1596 Keichō–Fushimi earthquake: Tectonic setting

-The island of Honshu is situated in a region of complex plate convergence between the Pacific, Amurian, Philippine Sea and Okhotsk Plates.
+The island of Honshu is situated in a region of complex plate convergence between the Pacific, Amurian, Philippine Sea and Okhotsk plates.
 While a large component of the convergence is accommodated by subduction along the Nankai and Japan Trenches, shallow intraplate deformation occurs as well.
-Due to the ongoing oblique subduction of the Philippine Sea Plate, right-lateral strike-slip deformation occurs in Japan.
+Due to the ongoing oblique subduction of the Philippine Sea plate, right-lateral strike-slip deformation occurs in Japan.
 The Japan Median Tectonic Line (MTL) and Itoigawa-Shizuoka Tectonic Line are two major fault zones that accommodate this deformation.
 These faults are associated with strike-slip and dip-slip faulting.
 The Japan MTL is among the longest and most active fault zones in Japan, and has a length of 400 km, running parallel to the Nankai Trough.
 The understanding of earthquakes along the Japan MTL is limited due to its very long seismic recurrence intervals of up to 3,000 years.

 Impact

 Extensive damage occurred in Keihanshin and on Awaji Island.
 More than 1,000 people died in Kyoto and Sakai—the Fushimi Castle in Kyoto which was under construction collapsed, killing 600 people.
 In Sakai, an additional 600 died.
 Temples including the Tō-ji, Tenryū-ji, Nison-in, Daikaku-ji, Hōkō-ji were destroyed.
 Newly constructed, the Fushimi Castle was destroyed.
 Ruins of the castle including its stone foundation and other artefacts were excavated near Momoyama Station.
 The earthquake was felt intensely in Takamatsu.
-Evidence for liquefaction was uncovered Yawata, Kobe and Amagasaki.
+Evidence for liquefaction was uncovered in Yawata, Kobe and Amagasaki.
 Landslides were triggered at Imashirozuka Kofun in Takatsuki and Nada-ku, Kobe.
 The Daibutsu, a Buddha statue at Hōkō-ji was heavily damaged—in an account by a priest at Daigo-ji, its chest collapsed initially followed by both hands.
 Cracks appeared all over the statue.
 The damaged statue angered Toyotomi Hideyoshi, who later shot an arrow into its face.
 Historians believed Hideyoshi used the Great Buddha to display power rather than for worship.
 The statue remained in ruins until 1597 when it was ordered to be demolished.
 Hideyoshi's successor, Toyotomi Hideyori, reconstructed the Daibutsu after his death.